amplication/docs/docs/how-to/add-delete-user-entity.md

 ## Dependencies Between the Authentication Entity and Authentication Plugins

-The authentication plugins, such as the _NestJS Auth Module_ and others, rely on the existence of an _Authentication_ entity to handle user authentication and authorization.
+The authentication plugins rely on the existence of an _Authentication_ entity to handle user authentication and authorization.
+For Node.js services, this includes the _NestJS Auth Module_ and others.
+For .NET services, this includes the _ASP.NET Core Identity_ plugin.

 If the _Authentication_ entity is not defined or is missing the required fields, the build process will fail, and the authentication plugins will not function correctly.